- Find a Trail

 - Get Involved

-Closure notice: Starting in August 2020 and continuing as of January 2021, the Piney River Trailhead will be closed for up to two weeks in late July.
+Closure notice: Starting in August 2020 and continuing as of January 2021, the Piney River Trailhead will be subject to ongoing closures due to nearby environmental cleanup work.
 Please use the Rose Mill Trailhead parking lot during this time, although parking will be limited.
 This will only affect roughly 0.5 miles of the trail.
 You may still access 6.5 miles of trail.
 More information can be found at the Nelson County Parks and Recreation website.
 For updates, call NCPR during office hours 434-263-7133

 The Virginia Blue Ridge Railway Trail offers a quintessential rail-trail experience in central Virginia, midway between Lynchburg and Charlottesville (less than an hour’s drive from each).
 The trail offers an easy, picturesque route through a beautiful setting with plentiful opportunities to see unique historical sites.
 Horseback riding is also permitted on the entirety of the trail.

 The trail is primarily crushed stone and much of the way is wooded, offering a cool respite even during the hot summer months.
 White-tailed deer and other wildlife are plentiful and, during the autumn hunting season, trail users should wear blaze-orange clothing.
 The trail also passes through farm country and open fields.
 Come in the spring to see wildflowers sprinkling color into the lush green backdrop.

 To access the Piney River trailhead (at 3124 Patrick Henry Highway), take US 29 to State Route 56 west at Colleen; turn right onto SR 56, and travel 5 miles to turn left onto SR 151.
 After 2 miles, you'll see the trailhead sign on left (3124 Patrick Henry Highway, Piney River).
 Parking for cars and horse trailers is available, as well as portable toilets.

 To access the Roses Mill trailhead (at 1434 Roses Mill Road/VA 674), take US 29 to SR 56 west at Colleen; turn right onto SR 56 and go abut 4 miles to left turn onto Roses Mill Road/SR 674).
 The trailhead is about 1.4 miles farther (around milepost 1.8 of the trail).

 TrailLink is a free service provided by Rails-to-Trails conservancy